 "I believe that, similar to nature's ecosystems, our inner ecosystems are made of highly complex interconnected elements.
-I use this natural wisdom and outside-of-box thinking as my guide to help my patients identify difficult-to-
+I use this natural wisdom and outside-of-box thinking as my guide to help my patients identify difficult-toto our bodies, we can achieve supportive healing at a deeper level."